 Woottens of Wenhaston Auricula Open Day

-Woottens of Wenhaston Auricula Open Day is held on the last Saturday in April.
+Woottens of Wenhaston Auricula Open Day Saturday 27th April 10am-4pm

 Woottens nursery has been growing Primula auriculas for over 15 years and our collection has developed into one of the largest in the UK.
 We grow and propagate over 600 different varieties including over 30 of our own hybrids bred by our auricula specialist Sandra Sutton